-Study finds that having a sister can actually make you a happier person
+Having a sister can actually make you a happier person, says study

 Which I, naturally, would have to dispute in a huge way.

 However, if you happen to have a sister, you may find the discoveries interesting nonetheless.

 Earlier this year, researchers from De Montfort University in Leicester and the University of Ulster surveyed over 570 people aged between 17 and 25.

 They were asked psychological questions on various topics including mental health.